-The story of the TFT of DS has two sides: the pathintegral, field-theoretic side \cite{Mine} and the DS theory side. \cite{Mine1} Here, we choose the second approach because it is advantageous when it comes to the physical interpretation.
-Let us begin with the discussion of a deterministic step-like DS, \emph{i.e.}, a $D$-dimensional orientable manifold called phase space, $X$, and the map of $X$ onto itself
+The story of the STS has two sides: the pathintegral or field-theoretic side and the DS theory side. \cite{Mine} Here, we choose the second approach because it is advantageous when it comes to the physical interpretation of various objects.

+Let us begin with the discussion of a deterministic step-like DS, \emph{i.e.}, a $D$-dimensional topological (and orientable) manifold called the phase space, $X$, and the map of $X$ onto itself

 The map has a very clear meaning: it takes a DS initially at $x_{in}$ and places it at $x_{out} = M(x_{in}), x_{in}, x_{out} \in X$.